mariaarnesson/restaurant_booking_system/README.md

 Below that, there is an option to choose to make your repository private or public.
 Finally, when everything is filled, you should press the button: 'Create repository'.

+On the [GitPod Page](https://gitpod.io/workspaces), on the top right side, there is a button: 'New Workspace'.
+After selected that, you can add a new workspace.
+In a tab 'Select a repository', you can paste URL link to your repository, which you have built before.
+After that, eneter button 'Continue', and the workspace will start to build.
+You have to wait a while the workspace builds up.
+Next you should install Django and supporting libraries:
+1. Install Django and gunicorn with command in terminal: 'pip3 install django gunicorn'
+2. Install supporting libraries with command in terminal: 'pip3 install dj_database_url psycopg2'
+3. Install Cloudinary Libraries with command in terminal: 'pip3 install dj3-cloudinary-storage'
+4. Create requirements file with command in terminal: 'pip3 freeze --local > requirements.txt'
+5. Create Project with command in terminal: 'django-admin startproject PROJ_NAME .'
+6. Create App with command in terminal: 'python3 manage.py startapp APP_NAME'

+Now you should create a new env.py file on top of directory level and include database:
+- import os library by typing 'import os' on the top in env.py file.
+- now you should set environment variables by typing:
+    - os.environ["DATABASE_URL"] = "Paste the same value as pasted in Heroku Config Vars"
+    - os.environ["SECRET_KEY"] = "Paste the same value as pasted in Heroku Config Vars"
+    - os.environ["CLOUDINARY_URL"] = "Paste the same value as pasted in Heroku Config Vars"

+Now you should create Procfile on the top level directory and type 'web: gunicorn <your project name>.wsgi'.

 ## Connecting the Heroku application to the GitHub repository